-This winter, all are welcome to visit The Ridgeway but everyone should note that they have a responsibility to follow the government’s Covid-19 guidance, to follow the Countryside Code and to be considerate towards others visiting, working or living around the Trail.
+This spring, all are welcome to visit The Ridgeway but everyone should note that they have a responsibility to follow the government’s Covid-19 guidance, to follow the Countryside Code and to be considerate towards others visiting, working or living around the Trail.

 18th December 2020